 However, the British Council itself is not a funding body and we cannot respond to ad hoc requests for funding or touring support.
 We work very closely with other public bodies involved in supporting UK music overseas including Arts Council England, Creative Scotland, Arts Council Wales, Arts Council Northern Ireland and the Department for International Trade (formerly UK Trade and Investment or UKTI) and the equivalent bodies in the rest of the UK.
-Each has its own purpose, and we aim to support and complement each other rather than duplicate.
-In brief, one could say that the Arts funding bodies' main aim is to develop artists, the trade bodies are more involved in export, and the British Council works with market-ready artists and organisations in a cultural relations context.
+Each body has its own purpose and we aim to support and complement each other rather than duplicate.
+In brief, you could say that the Arts funding bodies' main aim is to develop artists, the trade bodies are more involved in export and the British Council works with market-ready artists and organisations.

-Our specialist music advisors work closely with colleagues overseas to identify projects which will meet the British Council's strategic priorities in their country, often planning at least a year ahead.
+Our specialist music programme managers work closely with colleagues overseas to identify projects which will meet the British Council's strategic priorities in their country, often planning at least a year ahead.
 If you have been invited to perform overseas and would like to explore the potential for British Council support, we strongly recommend that the overseas partner approaches the local British Council office in the country concerned to discuss the project in general terms with our local Arts team before submitting full details.
 Also the British artist, ensemble or music company should contact our Arts staff based in London to assess the likelihood of British Council support.